 Now that you know how to update and maintain your WordPress installation software, the next step is to learn how to update and manage your WordPress plugins.

 To learn more about updating and managing your WordPress plugins, see the tutorial below:

-Disclaimer: We have no direct association with WordPress, Automattic, or any WordPress-related products promoted on this site.
-We may derive financial benefits from the sale of services and products advertised, endorsed or linked from our site.
-All images and details sourced from product websites are the copyright of their respective owners and comply with all license terms and agreements of use.
+Disclaimer: We have no direct association with WordPress or any of the WordPress-related products written about on this website.
+We may derive a financial benefit or affiliate commission from the purchase of any third-party products or services mentioned on our website.
+All product images remain the copyright of their respective owners and are used solely for training or illustrative purposes.

 Did you enjoy this article?
 If so, please take a moment and share this page with anyone thinking of starting or growing their business online using the social links below.